 Many families finance a college education with help from student loans and other types of financial aid such as grants and work-study, private loans, current income, gifts from grandparents, and other creative cost-cutting measures.
 But savings are the cornerstone of any successful college financing plan.

 It’s important to start a college fund as soon as possible, because next to buying a home, a college education might be the biggest purchase you ever make.
-According to the College Board, for the 2015/2016 school year, the average cost of one year at a four-year public college for in-state students is $24,061, while the average cost for one year at a four-year private college is $47,831.
-Many private colleges cost substantially more.
+According to EducationData.org, the average cost of college has tripled in the last 20 years.
+For the 2020/2021 school year, the average cost of one year at a four-year public college for in-state students was $25,615, while the average cost for one year at a four-year private college was $53,949.

 You’re ready to start saving, but where should you put your money?
 There are several college savings options, and it’s smart to consider tax-advantaged strategies whenever possible.
 Here are some options.

 529 plans are one of the most popular tax-advantaged college savings options.
 They include both college savings plans and prepaid tuition plans, though college savings plans are far more popular.
 With either type of plan, your contributions grow tax deferred and withdrawals are tax free at the federal level if the money is used for qualified education expenses.
 States may also offer their own tax advantages.
 (For withdrawals not used for qualified education expenses, earnings are subject to taxation as ordinary income and possibly a 10% federal income tax penalty.)

 A college savings plan is an individual investment account that lets you direct your contributions to one or more of the plan’s investment portfolios.
 With a prepaid tuition plan, you purchase tuition credits at today’s prices for use at specific colleges in the future.
 With either type of plan, participation isn’t restricted by income level and lifetime contribution limits are high, typically $300,000 and up (limits vary by state).